The key difference between hydrogen and oxygen is that hydrogen is a very light gas whereas oxygen is a heavy gas.

 We are all aware of the importance of oxygen gas to all life forms, especially human beings.
 It is one gas that supports all life forms.
-There is another gas called hydrogen that is equally important for us.
+There is another gas, which we call as hydrogen that is equally important for us.
 There are many differences between hydrogen and oxygen but the greatest benefit to us is seen in the chemistry between these two gases as it results in formation of water that is a necessity for us.
 Let us compare the two gases on the basis of their properties.

-Oxygen is the third most abundant element found in the atmosphere, after hydrogen, and helium.
+Oxygen is the third most abundant element in the atmosphere, after hydrogen, and helium.
 It constitutes about 50% of Earth’s mass and makes up almost 90% of world’s oceans.
 In the atmosphere of earth, oxygen takes up 21% of volume and 23% by weight.
-Oxygen is made up of two atoms of Oxygen and the gas is the most stable form of elemental oxygen.
+Oxygen gas molecule has two atoms of Oxygen.
+Hence it is a diatomic gas.
+Moreover, this gaseous form is the most stable form of elemental oxygen.

 Oxygen is vital for human beings as we need it to breathe so that our brain cells get the oxygen necessary for their functioning.
-It is needed by the body to maintain metabolism and also to get rid of toxins from our bodies.
+Our body needs this gas to maintain metabolism and also to get rid of toxins from our bodies.
 We get hydrogen as a component of water.
-Hydrogen gas is mostly used in the manufacture of Ammonia gas and is also used as a source of fuel.
+Hydrogen gas is mostly useful in the manufacture of Ammonia gas and is also important as a source of fuel.

 Both hydrogen and oxygen are necessary for our survival (oxygen for breathing and hydrogen in the form of water).
 They have different chemical and physical properties.
-While hydrogen is one of the lightest gases, oxygen is relatively heavier (15 times than hydrogen) which is why we are able to breathe.
-They are both reactive gases and their reaction produces water which is essential for our survival.
+While hydrogen is one of the lightest gases, oxygen is relatively heavier (15 times than hydrogen) which is why we can breathe.
+They are both reactive gases, and their reaction produces water which is essential for our survival.